+1. Provide the following information for your new sponsoring firm.
+If you will be working out of more than one business location, provide the following information for the business location out of which you will be doing most of your business.
+If you are only filing this form because you are a permitted individual and are not employed by, or acting as agent for, the sponsoring firm, select "N/A".

+Unique Identification Number (optional):

+NRD location number:

-Business location address: (number, street, city, province, territory or state, country, postal code)
+Business location address:

-Telephone number: ()

-Fax number: ()
+Telephone number: Fax number:

 N/A

 2. If the new sponsoring firm has a foreign head office, and/or you are not a resident of Canada, provide the address for the business location in which you will be conducting most of your business.
 If you are only filing this form because you are a permitted individual and are not employed by, or acting as agent for, the sponsoring firm, select "N/A".

-Business location address: (number, street, city, province, territory or state, country, postal code)
+Business location address:

-Telephone number: ()

-Fax number: ()
+Telephone number: () Fax number: ()

 N/A

 [The following under #3 "Type of business location", #4 and #5 is for a Format other than NRD format only]

 3. Type of business location:

-Head office Branch or business location Sub-branch (Mutual Fund Dealers Association members only)
+Head office Branch or business location Sub-branch (Mutual Fund Dealers Association of Canada members only)

 4. Name of supervisor or branch manager:

-5.
+5. Check here if the mailing address of the business location is the same as the business location address provided above.
+Otherwise, complete the following:

-Mailing address: (number, street, city, province, territory or state, country, postal code)
+Mailing address:(number, street, city, province, territory or state, country, postal code),

-(i) replacing Item 7 with the following:
+replaci ing Item 7 with the following:

 Item 7 Current employment, other business activities, officer positions held and directorships

-Name of your new anongoring firm.
-Name of your new sponsoring min.
+Name o of your new sponsoring firm:

-Complete a separate Schedule D for each of your current business and employment activities, including employment and business activities with your new sponsoring firm and any employment and business activities outside your new sponsoring firm.
-Also include all officer or director positions and any other equivalent positions held, as well as positions of influence.
+employ activitie ete a separate Schedule D for each of your current business and employment activities, including ment and business activities with your new sponsoring firm and any employment and business is outside your new sponsoring firm.
+Also include all officer or director positions and any other ent positions held, as well as positions of influence.
 The information must be provided

-- whether or not you receive compensation for such services, and - whether or not any such position is business related. - (j) adding ", other than changes to Item 13.3(c))" after "Regulatory disclosure (Item 13" in section 1 of Item 9, - (k) replacing 'Reactivation of Registration' with "Reactivation of Registration" in the second paragraph of section 2 of Item 9, - (l) replacing Item 11 with the following:
+whether or not you receive compensation for such services, and

+• whether or not any such position is business related.,

+adding ", other than changes to Item 13.3(c)" after "Regulatory disclosure (Item 13" in section 1 of Item 9,

+(k) replacing "'Reactivation of Registration' " with ""Reactivation of Registration" " in the second paragraph of section 2 of Item 9,